zblz/naima/docs/radiative.rst

         3. Its photon field energy density as a :class:`~astropy.units.Quantity` float instance.
-If the photon field energy density if set to 0, its blackbody energy density will be computed through the Stefan-Boltzman law.
+If the photon field energy density if set to 0, its blackbody energy density will be computed through the Stefan-Boltzmann law.
         4. Optional: The angle between the seed photon direction and the scattered photon direction as a :class:`~astropy.units.Quantity` float instance.
 If this is provided, the anisotropic IC differential